 Road trafficThe network of roads and highways has a total length of 625,000 km.
-For each of the country's 83.24 million inhabitants, this corresponds to 7.51 meters.
-This puts Germany in 70th place in the global ranking.
+For each of the country's 83.20 million inhabitants, this corresponds to 7.51 meters.
+This puts Germany in 73rd place in the global ranking.
 However, the country's size and population density of around 233 inhabitants per km² must also be taken into account.
-Countries with fewer inhabitants on the same or even larger area naturally achieve quite different values here and have to connect remote areas to the transport network despite a smaller population.
+Countries with fewer inhabitants in the same or even larger area naturally achieve quite different values here and have to connect remote areas to the transport network despite a smaller population.

-With an average of 3454 traffic fatalities per year (2012 - 2019), road traffic in Germany is considered very safe.
-This corresponds to around 4.3 accident fatalities per 4.2 inhabitants per year.
-By comparison, this figure is 5.9 in the European Union as a whole and 17.0 worldwide.
+With an average of 3409 traffic fatalities per year (2013 - 2019), road traffic in Germany is considered very safe.
+This corresponds to 4.1 accident fatalities per 100,000 inhabitants per year.
+By comparison, this figure is 12.3 in the USA and 17.0 worldwide.

 In Germany, traffic drives on the right-hand side of the road, i.e. people drive in the right-hand lane and overtake on the left.
 Oncoming traffic comes toward you on the left side.
 This rule was introduced at the end of the 18th century during the Napoleonic Wars.
 Here you can also find an overview of all countries with left-hand traffic.

 |total||per 1 mio|

 |Roadways||625,000 km||7,512.37 km||1,747.86 m|